batzpup/DotrModdingToolRedux/README.md

 # DotrModdingToolRedux

 A new and improved set of modding tools for Yu-Gi-Oh!
-The Duelists of the Roses.
+The Duelists of the Roses NTSC-U / USA.
 This should be cross platform but requires .NET 8

 ## Requirements